 And, further:

-Thrive Together brings together practitioners, researchers, and community partners who want to understand what flourishing – or moments of thriving – mean to adolescent women and people who can get pregnant as they transition into adulthood and envision what this might mean for those working to support equitable health and wellbeing.
+Thrive Together brings together practitioners, researchers, and community partners who want to understand what thriving and wellbeing mean to adolescent women and young people who can get pregnant as they transition into adulthood and envision what this might mean for those working to support equitable health and wellbeing.

-• Qualitative research workshops with women of reproductive age, using reflective and participatory research methods to explore their experiences and aspirations for a flourishing life.
-For example, we are using art-based qualitative methods with women in Wakiso, Uganda and California to explore what flourishing means to them and collectively make sense of their experiences through conversation and discussion.
+Qualitative research workshops with women of reproductive age, using reflective and participatory research methods to explore their experiences and aspirations for a thriving life.
+For example, we are using arts-based qualitative methods with women in Wakiso, Uganda and Yolo County in California to explore what wellbeing means to them and collectively make sense of their experiences through conversation and discussion.

-• Facilitated dialogue workshops bringing people with experience of SRH together with wellbeing practitioners, to envision what women’s aspirations for a flourishing life could mean for wellbeing and SRH practice in their local communities.
+Facilitated dialogue workshops bringing people with experience of SRH together with wellbeing practitioners, to envision what women’s aspirations for a thriving life could mean for wellbeing and SRH in their local communities.

-• Collaborative discussions within communities of practice to explore implications of research findings for future cross-disciplinary collaboration, practice, and research and measurement.
+Collaborative discussions within communities of practice to explore how practice and structures can respond to research findings, for future cross-disciplinary collaboration, practice, and research and measurement aligned to advance young women’s wellbeing, as they define it.

 Our approach weaves together: